 For a very broad hashtag that could belong to any brand, how could you make it more tailored to your company or customers?
 For a hard-to-get hashtag, how could you open it up to make it more understandable?

 Remember which characters are allowed in a hashtag as well: letters and numbers are fine, but punctuation marks (commas, periods, exclamation points) and special characters (asterisks, ampersands, dollar signs) are not.
+But you can use emojis in hashtags!

-3. Keep your audience in mind
+3. How to create a hashtag: Keep your audience in mind

 The whole point of your hashtag building mission is to earn the attention and engagement of your customers.
 Keep them central to your efforts.